-Checklist $\Box$ We know what personal data we hold and why we need it.
-We carefully consider and can justify how long we keep personal data. $\Box$ We have a policy with standard retention periods where possible.
-We regularly review our information and erase or anonymize personal data when we no longer need it.
-We have appropriate processes in place to comply with individuals' requests for erasure under the right to stop or restrict processing .
-We clearly identify any personal data that we need to keep for public interest archiving, scientific or historical research, or statistical purposes.
+ist $\square$ We know what personal data we hold and why we need it. $\square$ We carefully consider and can justify how long we keep personal data. $\square$ We have a policy with standard retention periods where possible. $\square$ We regularly review our information and erase or anonymize personal data when we no longer need it. $\square$ We have appropriate processes in place to comply with individuals' requests for erasure under the right to stop or restrict processing . ☐ We clearly identify any personal data that we need to keep for public interest archiving, scientific or historical research, or statistical purposes. [

-- What is the storage limitation principle? - Why is storage limitation important?
+- o What is the storage limitation principle?

+- o Why is storage limitation important?

-- Do you need a retention policy?
+- o Do you need a retention policy?

-- How should you set retention periods?
+- o How should you set retention periods?

 - o When should you review your retention?

-- What should you do with personal data you no longer need?
+- o What should you do with personal data you no longer need?

-- How long can you keep personal data for archiving, research or statistical purposes?
+- o How long can you keep personal data for archiving, research or statistical purposes?

-- How does this apply to data sharing?
+- o How does this apply to data sharing?